suomela/types3/README.md

 ## Tests

-To run all automatic tests, you will also need to have ImageMagick installed; on macOS:
+To run all automatic tests, you will also need to have ImageMagick installed:

-    brew install imagemagick
+- On Ubuntu Linux run `apt-get install imagemagick`
+- On macOS run `brew install imagemagick`

+Depending on your operating system, you may also need to [adjust ImageMagick security policy](https://stackoverflow.com/questions/52998331/imagemagick-security-policy-pdf-blocking-conversion) to enable PDF-to-PNG conversion.

 Then run: